hnanila/AnilaBoilerPlate-Good/README.md

 1. Download and install the latest version of GIT
 2. Create an account on Github by using your email address
+3. Download web storm
+4. Create a repository to start a new project
+5.
+6.
+7.
+8.
+9.
+10.